 Detailed information can be found at About the Student Uniform

-regarding our uniform vendor, policy, annual resale event, and much more.
+regarding our uniform vendor, policy, ways to purchase used uniforms at a discount and much more.

 American Academy's Carpool

 process, a map for each campus, and more information is detailed here on our website.

 Student Support and Homework Expectations

 American Academy's curriculum demands commitment and dedication in the classroom and at home to ensure academic achievement and success.
 For elementary students, that means reading with your child every night and helping them to learn to be responsible to complete their homework on time.
 For middle school students, that means supporting their special projects.
 For all students, it is critical to provide an environment at home that is conducive to homework time (i.e. not having activities scheduled every night, etc.).

 Below is a chart detailing general nightly homework expectations.
 Homework averages are estimates and may vary based on Science/History units and on individual students' developmental and academic abilities.
 Time spent at home can vary widely from student to student and is dependent on how efficiently the student is able to use class time and study hall.

 ||Nightly reading and math, weekly spelling and writing, some science or history, test prep

 ||English: 30 min; History: 30 min; Math: 30-60 min; Science: up to 30 min; STEM: as required